kosl/ihipp-examples/docs/week1.md

 There are different approaches or programming models that were developed during the years and are still being developed.
 These languages might help you to resolve some of the issues in the underlying hardware topology, that we usually see as a combination of memory and CPUs; both is essential for parallel computing.
 In the past there was just a single processor per node with memory, and many of those nodes were combined to make a cluster.
 In recent years a cluster of compute nodes, so-called ["Beowulf"](http://ibiblio.org/pub/Linux/docs/HOWTO/archive/Beowulf-HOWTO.html#ss2.2), is being upgraded with many cores per node and shared memory.
 The cores share a memory.
 There can also be many processor sockets, threads per core and GPU accelerators.
 The programming model for such a hardware architecture is a combination of languages.
 For example, we have a parallelization called *OpenMP*, that can be easily done on a single computer, whether this is your PC, laptop or a remote computer.
 OpenMP is quite an easy approach to do "automatic" parallelization.
 It means that you will start with a serial program and upgrade it with the pragma comment directives.
 The result is a multi-threaded code that runs faster.
 We will introduce OpenMP this week, while in Week 2 we will present it in detail.

-### D: What team are you on?
+### 1.2 What team are you on?

 We will introduce you to parallel programming with the use of some programming languages.
 Please, introduce yourself in the comments area on this page, saying why are you interested in the parallel programming course and what do you hope to gain from it.
 Are there any specific aspects of the subject that you would like to learn about?
 Tell us which programming language(s) you use or know about or what language are you planning to learn.

 #### About us

-The lead educator, Leon Kos, HPC developer/consultant at University of Ljubljana.
+The lead educator is Leon Kos, HPC developer/consultant at University of Ljubljana.

 The other educators are: